-Read about the nominees in each category by clicking on the links below:
+To find out more about the nominees in each award category, click on the links below:

 Neil Faulkner, Contributing Editor of Current Archaeology and Editor of Military History Monthly, guides us through a snapshot of the Current Archaeology Live!
 2015 conference, which was held in February at Senate House, London.

 Our previous conferences have been great successes – below are a few of your comments.
 We look forward to seeing you all again at this coming one!

 Exceeded expectations.
 I was expecting a lot and got more – it’s good to have access to good speakers and key personnel in the projects.